iulspop/umlify/CONTRIBUTING.md

 ## Open a PR and add acknowledge your contribution

 You can open a Pull-Request at any time.
 It can even be a draft if you need to ask for guidance and help.
-Actually, we'd be pretty happy to assist you going in the best direction!

 Once everything is ready, open a Pull-Request (if it's not already done) and ask for a review.
-We'll do our best to review it asap.
+We'll review it asap.

 Finally, [use all-contributors bot command][all-contributors-bot-command] to add yourself to the list of contributors.
-It's very easy to do, you basically need to mention the bot in a comment of your PR.
+It's easy to do, just mention the bot in a comment of your PR.

 Whether it's code, design, typo or documentation, every contribution is welcomed!
-So again, thank you very, very much ✨
+Thank you very much ✨

 <!-- Links -->